-4.4.6.
+4.3.6.
 Public Consultations and Information

-The Consultant shall be required to undertake consultations throughout the entire study with a number of relevant agencies including relevant Government Ministries, Non-Governmental Organizations (NGOs), Local and Regional Authorities and the public regarding the proposed project.
-The consultations shall make particular focus on the needs of women and other vulnerable groups.
-The Consultant shall also be required to make public consultations in all two (2#) countries especially during the preparation of the Scoping, Line Route, ESIA, ESMP and the RAP reports.
+The Consultant shall be required to prepare and implement a Stakeholder Engagement Plan (SEP) according to the provisions of ESS10 and undertake consultations throughout the entire study with a number of relevant agencies including relevant Government Ministries, Non-Governmental Organizations (NGOs), affected communities, Local and Regional Authorities and the public regarding the proposed project.
+The consultations shall focus on the needs of women and other vulnerable groups.
+The Consultant shall also be required to undertake public consultations in all five (5) countries especially during the preparation of the Scoping, Line Route, ESIA, ESMP and the RAP reports.